How do you find low competition keywords with high traffic?

-You can repeat this method actually by adding more modifiers, adjectives, adverbs and conjunctions.
-Ex: best, 2016, list of, discount, review, vs., compare.
+You can repeat this method actually by adding more modifiers, adjectives, adverbs, and conjunctions.
+Ex: best, 2022, list of, discount, review, vs., compare, or, and.

-However, you shouldn’t use keywords which are got from Google Search Console alone.
-Add those search queries to Google keyword scraper tool such as Keywordshitter.com to generate tons of related match keywords.
+However, you shouldn’t use keywords from Google Search Console alone.
+Add those search queries to Google keyword scraper tools such as Keywordshitter.com to generate many related match keywords.

-Here’s how to generate more related keywords instantly.
+Here’s how to generate less competitive keywords instantly

 You can also specify positive and negative keywords to get targeted long tail keywords for content marketing campaigns.

-Step 2: Click on “Shit Keywords” button to generate long tail keywords that aren’t competitive.
+Step 2: Click on the “Shit Keywords” button to generate long-tail keywords that aren’t competitive.

-Step 3: Once you get a significant amount of search queries, click on “Stop Job” button.
+Step 3: Once you get a significant amount of search queries, click on the “Stop Job” button.

-Now you have generated a few keywords that are relevant to the search queries you got from Google Search Console.
+You have generated a few keywords relevant to the search queries you got from Google Search Console.

 You could add them to a keywords traffic volume estimator such as Google Keyword Planner’s search volume estimator tool.

 However, you’d probably find that they haven’t search volume.
 But, trust me.
-The have.
+They have.
 I can prove that these get significant impressions on SERP.

-Now that you know a few ways to check low competition keywords that have high traffic volume let’s move to next part, analyzing SEO competitors.
+Now that you know a few ways to check low competition keywords with high traffic volume, let’s move to the next part, analyzing SEO competitors.